eramons/techblog/content/post/thinkpadw500.md

 The flash chip on the mainboard of the W500 has 16 pins.
 I had a SPI pin clip, however it was a 8-pin only, so I had to order a new one.

-Getting a SPI 16 pin clip was going to take a couple of weeks, with Christmas vacations in between, so I had some time to prepare and do a little reading to better understand what it needed to be done and to learn a couple of facts about Coreboot and about firmware flashing.
-I could also start preparing the coreboot build.

 ### 1.2.
 ROM Size